Amirul96shafiq/cheqqme-data-center/README.md

 The app uses Laravel’s built-in authentication, managed via Filament's admin panel.
 Only authorized users can access the admin area.

+⚠️ Note: This project is not licensed for reuse or redistribution.
+Public only for demonstration purposes.

 ---

 ## 🚧 Feature Roadmap